gbkorr/Banana-Brawl/README.md

 This formatting is scuffed but I'm keeping it since it looks cool.<br>

-Anyway, after finishing the game over the summer of 2022, I went on to make a sequel with online multiplayer: [Banana Brawl Bonanza](https://github.com/gbkorr/Banana-Brawl-Bonanza).
-I got everything working but never fleshed out the game to finish it...
+Anyway, after finishing the game in the summer of 2022, I spent the next eight months making sequel with online multiplayer: [Banana Brawl Bonanza](https://github.com/gbkorr/Banana-Brawl-Bonanza).
+I got everything working with a great codebase, but never got around to fleshing it out into an actual game...